From 2020-21 the Solar Homes Program battery rebate stream will expand to offer an aggregation option for Victorians.

 How to apply

-Questions relating to this EOI will close on Thursday 27 May 5pm local Melbourne time.
+Questions relating to this EOI will close on Friday 4 June 2021 at 5pm local Melbourne time.

-Before you get started, please review the application guidelines below, which includes guidance on explaining the benefits of aggregation in the EOI, and complete the attached cyber security questionnaire.
+Before you get started, please review the updated application guidelines, noting the addendum to criteria 1.2 (b).
+They include guidance on explaining the benefits of aggregation in the EOI.
+Please ensure that you complete the attached cyber security questionnaire.

 To start your application, please click on the Application Portal button below.